adampuchejda/raspberrypi/UbuntuServerHeadlessSetup/README.md

 2. Apply changes (sudo netplan apply).
 3. Reboot the system.

-Tested on Ubuntu Server 20.04 and RaspberryPi 4.
+Tested on Ubuntu Server 20.04 and Raspberry Pi 4.